-As an example of the differences between the lengths of spin events and the lengths of DCS events, Figure 10-21 shows PJM ACE during a DCS event and its corresponding spin event on January 5, 2023.
+As an example of the differences between the lengths of spin events and the lengths of DCS events, Figure 10-20 shows PJM ACE during a DCS event and its corresponding spin event on January 5, 2023.
 The DCS event lasted 4 minutes and 56 seconds, while the spin event lasted 11 minutes and 33 seconds, more than twice as long.
 The DCS event ends when Reporting ACE (RACE) recovers to its level at the time of the loss of supply, while the spin events ends based on PJM discretion.

-Figure 10-21 DCS Event vs. Spin Event: January 5, 2023
+Figure 10-20 DCS Event vs. Spin Event: January 5, 2023

 If the basis of the original definition of the synchronized reserve reliability requirement was an amount of MW needed to recover within 10 minutes, then an increase in the amount of cleared reserve can shorten the length of synchronized reserve events to be less than 10 minutes.
 In the remainder of 2023 after the increase in the reliability requirement in May 2023, there were eight spin events, of which seven were less than 10 minutes.
 Similarly, of the 19 spin events in 2024, 13 were less than 10 minutes.
+Of the four events in the first three months of 2025, three were less than 10 minutes.
 Because those shorter events lasted less than 10 minutes, only a small portion of the events since the increase qualify for performance assessment under the PJM Market Rules.
 PJM has stated that they monitor performance for events less than 10 minutes.
 If the PJM analysis fails to consider the lags that the ALL-CALL system introduces, different for each contacted resource, then it will continue to show underperformance.

-In 20 of the 26 spin events for the RTO Reserve Zone that have occurred since the reserve requirement increase, ACE response is consistent with the rate of recovery that would be expected if reserves had performed adequately.
-Figure 10-22 shows one such event on January 29, 2024.
+In 24 of the 30 spin events for the RTO Reserve Zone that have occurred since the reserve requirement increase, ACE response is consistent with the rate of recovery that would be expected if reserves had performed adequately.
+Figure 10-21 shows one such event on January 29, 2024.
 However, some resources are responding to PJM's event notifications when they did not clear the reserve market, so they do not have reserve assignments during those events and so do not count towards reserve performance.
 PJM has defined the problem as one not of poor overall system response nor of poor ACE recovery, but one of poor performance from the assigned reserves.
-Although 21 of those 26 events lasted less than 10 minutes, PJM evaluated performance as unsatisfactory due to the under-response from the assigned resources.
+Although 25 of those 30 events lasted less than 10 minutes, PJM treats these events as underperforming due to the under-response from assigned resources or as insufficient data due to their length.
 Therefore, PJM maintains the increase to the reserve requirements, but the fact that performance remains unsatisfactory for multiple events in the months with the increased requirements is evidence that the increase is not the correct solution to the asserted problem.

-Figure 10-22 ACE response during a synchronized reserve event: January 29, 2024 from 12:03 to 12:12 EPT
+Figure 10-21 ACE response during a synchronized reserve event: January 29, 2024 from 12:03 to 12:12 EPT

-The MMU disagrees with PJM that increasing the reserve requirement is the correct solution for accounting for poor reserve performance.82 The MMU's position is that these problems with the supply of reserves should not be solved by changing the demand for reserves.
+The MMU disagrees with PJM that increasing the reserve requirement is the correct solution for accounting for poor reserve performance.
+The MMU's position is that these problems with the supply of reserves should not be solved by changing the demand for reserves.
 The situation is a problem on the supply side, and it should be dealt with and solved on the supply side.
-The lack of response means that resource data inputs, such as ramp rates, the times needed for condensers to start, and economic maximums, are incorrect.
+The repeated lack of response means that resource personnel are insufficiently trained or that resource data inputs, such as ramp rates, the times needed for condensers to start, and economic maximums, are incorrect.
 It is the responsibility of market participants to correct their offer parameters and operating parameters.
 It is their obligation to submit correct data.